Wynn Las Vegas: Hotel and casino

 The hotel opened with 2,716 rooms, including 1800 sqft suites.
 The resort includes Tower Suites, a hotel-within-a-hotel.
 As of 2008, Wynn Las Vegas was the only hotel-casino in the world to have a five-star rating from Mobil Travel Guide, receiving the accolade for its Tower Suites.
 The property also offered villas on the golf course fairway for its high rollers, a target demographic.
 As of 2008, the resort had the largest vehicle fleet of Rolls-Royce Phantom limousines in North America.
 The 10 custom-made vehicles are used for high rollers and celebrity guests.
 In 2016, the hotel announced that it would place an Amazon Echo in every room, becoming the first resort in the world to do so.
 The Echo is used to control various aspects of the room, such as temperature and lighting.

 The casino measures 111000 sqft.
 Upon opening, it included 1,962 slot machines and 137 table games.
 In a break from past casinos, chandeliers were built over each gaming table.
-In addition, the casino had a poker room, keno lounge, a baccarat salon, and a sports book with a lounge for VIP players.
+In addition, the casino has a poker room, keno lounge, a baccarat salon, and a sports book with a lounge for VIP players.
 For hotel guests, room keycards doubled as slot cards; Wynn was the first casino to do so.
 The casino was also among the first in Las Vegas, along with the Hard Rock Hotel to use RFID in its gaming chips to detect counterfeiting.
 In 2011, the resort became the first in Las Vegas to allow wagers on non-sporting events.
 The sports book underwent a major renovation in 2017, which included the addition of a video wall measuring 137 ft by 11 ft.

 The Wynn complex, including Encore, covers 215 acre.
 In total, the complex has 4,748 hotel rooms, and 188786 sqft of gaming space.

+The casino features a poker room with 28 tables and runs large seasonal poker tournament series.
+One such tournament series was the 2023 World Poker Tour Championship which garnered 3,835 players and a $40 million prize pool.